anton4o/cryptomate/README.md

 # CryptoMate - crypto currency prices and information

 ## Description
-This Amazon Alexa Skill is able to provide you the current price of over 900+ crypto currencies.
+This Amazon Alexa Skill is able to provide you the current price of over 450+ crypto currencies.
 All the price information is pulled from [CoinMarketCap.com](http://coinmarketcap.com) REST API.

 ## Usage
-    User: "Alexa, ask crypto mate what is the price of bitcoin"
     User: "Alexa, ask crypto mate how much is bitcoin"
-    User: "Alexa, ask crypto mate what is bitcoin like"
-    User: "Alexa, ask crypto mate to give me the price of bitcoin"
-    User: "Alexa, ask crypto mate how much does bitcoin cost"
     User: "Alexa, ask crypto mate the price of bitcoin"
     User: "Alexa, ask crypto mate bitcoin price"
     User: "Alexa, ask crypto mate bitcoin"